 The Crown-less King.
 He is arrogant, cocky, loud, aggressive, proud, egoistic, controlling.
 Not fun to be around.
 Such men are so selfish and self-absorbed, there’s no room in their lives for anyone else but themselves.
 Unfortunately, most women who find themselves married to these men end up miserable and feeling drained because of how much they find themselves continuously putting out to satisfy or please a man who just can’t be pleased but keeps taking, and taking, and taking.
 Mr Ego has no understanding of women, doesn’t know how to treat her and is obviously more interested in what she can do for him; “…stroke MY ego; serve ME; be there for ME” is his relationship mantra.The world revolves around him.

-A good husband pays attention to his wife, deeply cares about her and how she feels, pampers her and loves her.
+A good husband pays attention to his wife, deeply cares about her and how she feels, pampers and loves her.
 He appreciates her, he is gentle and wants to make life easier for her.
 He protects his family and is respectful.
 It is stated in Ephesians 5:25, “Husbands, love your wives, just as Christ loved the church and gave himself up for her.”
-This in my opinion, is the foundation on which a happy marriage is built.
+This in my opinion, is the foundation on which happy marriages are built.

 Thank you for reading and cheers to happy relationships.

 Join our mailing list for your free monthly newsletter